 5. Can boys join the Sixth Form?

-Yes, from September 2021, we welcome applications from boys to join our Sixth Form.
+Yes, from September 2021, we have welcomed applications from boys to join our Sixth Form.

 6. What if I change my mind about my subject choices for Sixth Form?

 Firstly, don’t worry.
-If you change your mind during the applications window (before 25 January 2021), you can submit another application as we will work from your most recent application when processing your subject choices.
+If you change your mind during the applications window (which will open in the Autumn term of 2021), you can submit another application as we will work from your most recent application when processing your subject choices.

-If you change your mind after the application window has closed (after 25 January), please let us know by email and we will endeavour to accommodate any subject changes.It isn’t uncommon for students to change their mind once they receive their GCSE results.
+If you change your mind after the application window has closed (end of January 2022), please let us know by email and we will endeavour to accommodate any subject changes.It isn’t uncommon for students to change their mind once they receive their GCSE results.